 1 bunch of kale, chopped well (remove and discard the stems before chopping the leaves)

-- In a large stock pot over medium heat, add olive oil, sausage, and onion.
+In a large stock pot over medium heat, add olive oil, sausage, onion and pepper.
 Use a wooden spoon to break up the sausage, and cook until sausage is browned and cooked through, around 5-7 minutes.